openedx/frontend-platform/docs/how_tos/theming.md

 ## Usage with `@openedx/brand-openedx`

-The core Paragon design tokens and styles may be optionally overriden by utilizing `@openedx/brand-openedx`, which allows theme authors to customize the default Paragon theme to match the look and feel of their custom brand.
+The core Paragon design tokens and styles may be optionally overridden by utilizing `@openedx/brand-openedx`, which allows theme authors to customize the default Paragon theme to match the look and feel of their custom brand.

-This override mechanism works by compiling the design tokens defined in `@openedx/brand-openedx` with the the core Paragon tokens to generate overrides to Paragon's default CSS variables, and then compiling the output CSS with any SCSS theme customizations not possible through a design token override.
+This override mechanism works by compiling the design tokens defined in `@openedx/brand-openedx` with the core Paragon tokens to generate overrides to Paragon's default CSS variables and then compiling the output CSS with any SCSS theme customizations not possible through a design token override.

 The CSS urls for `@openedx/brand-openedx` overrides will be applied after the core Paragon theme urls load, thus overriding any previously set CSS variables and/or styles.